SecUSo/helios-usability-study/README.md

-## Cast-as-intended Verification Userinterface Study
+## Benaloh Challenge Usability Study

 This project is a collection of three different user-interfaces for cast-as-intended verification using the Benaloh Challenge.<br />
 As this solely is the user-interface a component for tallying and administering elections is not included. <br />